aleksmarcelo/nbEspressifSuite/README.md

 ## NbEspressifSuite

-The beggining of a tools suite to hel the espressif code development using Netbeans.
+The must beggining of a tools suite to help the espressif code development using Netbeans.

 Plugins: